lookit/lookit-docs/docs/source/researchers-start-here.rst

 There are a lot of participating researchers
 (over 800 at last count!) who may be able to help!

-If you also want to receive updates about Lookit via email, please join the `lookit-research <https://mailman.mit.edu/mailman/listinfo/lookit-research>`__ list as well.
+If you also want to receive updates via email, please join the `lookit-research <https://mailman.mit.edu/mailman/listinfo/lookit-research>`__ list as well.

 Overview - 15 minute to your first study!